Annie Chapman: 8 September

-According to both the lodging-house deputy, Timothy Donovan, and the watchman, John Evans, shortly after midnight on 8 September, Chapman had been lacking the required money for her nightly lodging.
-She drank a pint of beer in the kitchen with fellow lodger Frederick Stevens at approximately 12:10 a.m. before informing another lodger that she had earlier visited her sister in Vauxhall, and that her family had given her 5d.
-Stevens then observed Chapman take a box of pills from her pocket.
-This box then broke, whereupon Chapman wrapped the pills in a section of envelope she had taken from a mantlepiece before leaving the property.
-At approximately 1:35 a.m., Chapman returned to the lodging-house with a baked potato which she ate before again leaving the premises with a likely intention of earning the money to pay for a bed via prostituting herself, stating: "I won't be long, Brummie.
+According to both the lodging-house deputy, Timothy Donovan, and the watchman, John Evans, shortly after midnight on 8 September Chapman lacked the money required for her nightly lodging.
+She drank a pint of beer in the kitchen with fellow lodger Frederick Stevens at approximately 12:10 am and told another lodger that she had earlier visited her sister in Vauxhall, where her family had given her 5d.
+Stevens then observed her take a box of pills from her pocket.
+This box broke, and Chapman wrapped the pills in a piece of envelope taken from a mantlepiece before leaving the property.
+At approximately 1:35 am, she returned to the lodging-house with a baked potato which she ate before again leaving the premises, likely intending to earn the money needed for a bed through prostituting herself, saying, "I won't be long, Brummie.
 See that Tim keeps the bed for me."
-Evans last saw Chapman walking in the direction of Spitalfields Market.
+Evans last saw her walking in the direction of Spitalfields Market.

-A Mrs Elizabeth Long testified at the subsequent inquest into Chapman's murder that she had observed Chapman talking with a man at 5:30 a.m.
-The two had stood just beyond the back yard of 29 Hanbury Street, Spitalfields.
+A Mrs Elizabeth Long testified at the subsequent inquest that she had seen Chapman speaking with a man at 5:30 am.
+The pair were standing just beyond the back yard of 29 Hanbury Street, Spitalfields.
 (Note: 29 Hanbury Street was a three-storey property occupied by 17 people, 16 of whom were present.)
-Long described this man as being over 40 years old, slightly taller than Chapman, with dark hair, and of a foreign, "shabby-genteel" appearance.
-He was wearing a brown low-crowned felt hat and possibly a dark coat.
-According to Long, the man had asked Chapman the question, "Will you?" to which Chapman replied, "Yes."
+Long described the man as over 40 years old, slightly taller than Chapman, with dark hair, and of a foreign, "shabby-genteel" appearance.
+He wore a brown, low-crowned felt hat and possibly a dark coat.
+According to Long, the man asked Chapman, "Will you?" to which she replied, "Yes."

-Long was certain as to Chapman's identity and the time of this sighting, as she had heard the chiming of a nearby clock strike the half-hour just before she had entered Hanbury Street.
-If she had indeed seen Chapman, she was likely the last person to see her alive, and in the company of her murderer.
+Long was certain of both Chapman's identity and the time of the sighting, having heard a nearby clock strike the half-hour just before she entered Hanbury Street.
+If her account was accurate, she was likely the last person to see Chapman alive, and in the company of her murderer.